nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

     .. note:: This attribute needs to be `True` if you want to put radio on Standby-II (highest current consumption) or Standby-I (moderate current consumption) modes.
-The state of the CE pin determines which Standby mode is acheived.
+The state of the CE pin determines which Standby mode is achieved.
 See `Chapter 6.1.2-7 of the nRF24L01+ Specifications Sheet <https://www.sparkfun.com/datasheets/Components/SMD/
         nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#G1132980>`_ for more details.